seanWLawrence/portfolio/src/pages/blog/2018-04-09-creating-a-copyright-date-that-updates-automatically.md

 - we're creating a variable to store the date and a variable to store the HTML element that will contain the date
 - then, we're assigning the date variable to display inside of the HTML element so it will be shown on the page and formatting it to only show the year

-**Here's a full example for some context on how it will look in your HTML code:**
+#### Here's a full example for some context on how it will look in your HTML code

 ```html